The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Introduction

-The proof of Theorem~\ref{thm:Sigma3P} makes use of new geometric and algebraic characterisations of groups presented by inverse-closed finite convergent rewriting systems, and additional information about the conjugacy (search) problem in such groups, provided by the second and third authors in \cite{EP2021}.
-In particular, in \cite{EP2021} it is shown that the problem of deciding if an \icfclrrs\ presents a plain group is in \NP.
-Note that if the conjecture that inverse-closed finite convergent rewriting systems can only present plain groups is proved, the word `plain' may be omitted from the statement of Theorem~\ref{thm:Sigma3P}.
+\begin{remark}In \cite{EP2021} it is shown that the problem of deciding if an \icf\ presents a plain group is in \NP.
+Note that if the conjecture that inverse-closed finite convergent rewriting systems can only present plain groups is proved, the word `plain' may be omitted from the statement of Theorem~\ref{thm:Sigma3P}. \end{remark}

+Note that given an \icf\ for a group, one can compute a context-free grammar for the word problem in polynomial time using the method from \cite{DiekertLengthReducing}.
+Hence, the results from \cite{ComplexityIII} imply a doubly-exponential-space algorithm for our situation.
+Therefore, Theorem~\ref{thm:Sigma3P} represents a significant improvement for this special case.
+In \cite{EP2021} the second and third authors gave a bound of \PSPACE\ for isomorphism of plain groups given as \icf s.
+This \PSPACE\ algorithm builds upon new geometric and algebraic characterisations of \icf\ groups developed in the same paper.
+Theorem~\ref{thm:Sigma3P} is again a significant improvement on this, lowering the complexity to the third level of the polynomial hierarchy.
+The proof of Theorem~\ref{thm:Sigma3P} combines the new characterisations of \icf\ groups from \cite{EP2021}, which enable us to understand maximal finite subgroup structure and conjugacy of finite order elements in these groups, with work of Babai and Szemer\'edi \cite{BabaiSz} to test isomorphism of finite groups efficiently using straight-line programs.

+Let us briefly give a high-level intuition of the proof of Theorem~\ref{thm:Sigma3P}.
+Verifying the ranks of the free factors of each group are the same is straightforward, so for this brief description let us assume the two plain groups are simply free products of $n$ finite groups.
+We existentially guess generating sets $\mathcal{A}_1,\dots, \mathcal{A}_n$ and $\mathcal{B}_1,\dots, \mathcal{B}_n$ for the finite factors in each group such that $|\mathcal{A}_i|=|\mathcal{B}_i|$ and mapping each $\mathcal{A}_i$ to $\mathcal{B}_i$ defines an isomorphism (in other words, we guess an isomorphism defined on generating sets), then, using straight-line programs (and methods from \cite{BabaiSz}), we universally verify that our guess indeed defines an isomorphism (that $\phi(g)\phi(h) = \phi(gh)$ for all $g,h$).
+Technically this is an infinite universal branching~-- still, the results of \cite{EP2021} ensure that considering polynomial-length straight-line programs suffice to verify that we guessed an isomorphism correctly.

+However, be aware that we also need to verify that the sets we guessed, indeed, generate each group~-- and this is actually the more difficult part.
+In order to do so, we check that every element of finite order (universal branching) is conjugate to an element in the subgroup generated by some $\mathcal{A}_i$ (existential branching).
+Again by results in \cite{EP2021} we can restrict to polynomial-length straight-line programs in both the universal and existential branching.
+Moreover, testing whether an element has finite order can be done in polynomial time.
+This leads to a $\Sigma_3^\PP$ algorithm.